-Since then we have supported the visual and literary artists of New York State through juried, month-long summer residencies.
-For many years there were three sessions.
+Since then we have supported the visual and literary artists of New York State through juried summer residencies.
+For many years there were three month-long sessions.
 In 2009 a fourth session was added, extending the residency season from mid-May through the end of September.

-Finally, we offer craft-focused workshops periodically in the spring and fall months in addition to informal salons featuring local and regional artists and writers.
+We occasionally offer craft-focused workshops periodically in the spring and fall months in addition to informal salons featuring local and regional artists and writers.
 Most of these events take place at the colony or in our beautiful administrative office (also on the property.)

 Between 1996 and 2008, the Foundation also provided $5,000 grants to individual artists and writers from central and western New York counties.
 Unfortunately this program was canceled due to the economic recession.